***Welcome to ashrafedu.blogspot.com * * * This website is maintained by ASHRAF***

 For example,

-∏Student(RegularClass) ∪ ∏Student(ExtraClass)
+Student(RegularClass) ∪ ∏Student(ExtraClass)

-are attending both regular classes and extra classes, eliminating repetition.
+gives the name of Students who are attending both regular classes and extra classes, eliminating repetition.

 Example: